bk/wmk/readme.md

 - `lunr_languages`: A two-letter language code or a list of such codes, indicating which language(s) to use for stemming when building a Lunr index.
   The default language is `en`.
-See further at the end of this README.
+For more on this, see the "Site search using Lunr" section below.

 - `http`: This is is a dict for configuring the address used for `wmk serve`.
   It may contain either or both of two keys: `port` (default: 7007) and `ip`